-a.
-Active Recreation Facilities
+1) Active Recreation Facilities

-Proposed park amenities include grass areas for use as athletic play fields and general community recreation.
-The Revised Community Park Master Plan includes: an open multi-use irrigated grass area; a fenced dog park; and, a children's playground.
+Proposed park amenities include turf areas for use as athletic play fields and general community recreation.
+The Master Plan includes: an open turf area that could be used for baseball, softball, youth soccer, adult soccer, and other field sports; a fenced dog park; a multi-use sports pad that could be used for basketball, tennis, volleyball, and other sports; and, a children's playground.
 The active uses on proposed fields could include soccer, little league baseball, softball, and other sports activities.
 The fields will not be fenced, enhancing their availability for other non-organized uses.
-Turf grass will be a combination of native deep-rooted and drought tolerant species.
-Temporary striping, a fixed backstop, and equipment would be used to accommodate a variety of activities.
-A non-irrigated active recreation area would be available adjacent to the playfields.
-The existing eucalyptus trees to the east of the multi-purpose field would be removed to reduce the potential for harm to participants from falling branches and downed trees.
+Temporary striping and portable backstops and equipment would be used to accommodate a variety of activities.
+The existing eucalyptus trees to the east of the multipurpose field would be removed to reduce the potential for harm to participants from falling branches and downed trees.

-b.
-Internal Trail System
+2) Internal Trail System